 2006 Dodge Ram 3500 Recalls

-Some trucks were assembled with right side mirrors with curved (convex) mirrors.
-This does not conform to the Federal Motor Vehicle Safety Standard and makes it difficult for drivers of large vehicles to judge distance and could cause a crash without warning.
-Dealers will replace the convex mirror glass with a flat mirror glass.
-The recall began October 10, 2006.
-The Chrysler recall number is F46.
+Some trucks were assembled with passenger side mirrors with curved (convex) mirrors, which does not conform to the Federal Motor Vehicle Safety Standard.
+This makes it difficult for drivers of large vehicles to judge distance and could cause a crash without warning.